wtycjan/Sci-fi-horror-game/README.md

-# Astrumis - Survivor is a multiplayer co-op horror game
+# Astrumis - Survivor

 ## Overview

+Multiplayer co-op horror game

-made in the Unity Engine using C#
+Made in the Unity Engine using C#

 Trailer